gwuhaolin/lfucache/README.md

-A simple in memory LFU(Least Frequently Used) cache(support concurrency) for golang
+A simple in memory LFU(Least Frequently Used) cache with high-performance and concurrency support for golang

 ```go
 cache := lfucache.NewLfuCache(1024) // max cache 1024 items